pyQode/pyqode.core/doc/source/advanced.rst

 Syntax highlighter mode
 -----------------------

-pyQode makes extensive use of QSyntaxHighlighter for various purposes completely different from syntax highlighting such as code folding and parenthesis matching.
+pyQode makes extensive use of QSyntaxHighlighter for various purposes, sometimes completely different from syntax highlighting such as code folding and parenthesis matching.

-To implement a new syntax highlighter for CodeEdit, you **must** subclass :class:`pyqode.core.api.SyntaxHighlighter` and override ``highlight_block`` instead of ``highlightBlock``.
+To implement a new syntax highlighter for CodeEdit, you **must subclass** :class:`pyqode.core.api.SyntaxHighlighter` and **override** ``highlight_block`` instead of ``highlightBlock``.

 For a complete real life example, see :class:`pyqode.core.modes.PygmentsSyntaxHighlighter` or :class:`pyqode.python.PythonSyntaxHighlighters`

 .. warning:: You cannot just create your own QSyntaxHighlighter as you would do
-             with a simple QPlainTextEdit as this will break code folding and parenthesis matching modes).
+             with a simple QPlainTextEdit because this will break code folding and parenthesis matching modes!

 Code folding
 ------------

-Code folding has been temporarly removed from pyqode 2.0.
+**Code folding has been temporarly removed from pyqode 2.0.
+It will be reintroduced in a future version.**

-.. todo: Document this once code folding is back

 Designer plugins